its-ammu/terraform-github-starter/README.md

 ## Reporting & Artifacts

 - **Terraform Plan**: The PR workflow uploads the Terraform plan as an artifact for review.
-- **TFLint & Checkov Reports**: Linting and security scan results are uploaded as SARIF reports and integrated into the GitHub Security tab for inline review.
+- **tfsec & Checkov Reports**: Linting and security scan results are uploaded as SARIF reports and integrated into the GitHub Security tab for inline review.

 ### Workflows